supergarotinho/ambari-mongodb/README.md

 6. On successful deployment you will see the MongoDB as part of Ambari stack and will be able to start/stop the service from here:

 ![Image](docs/images/summary.png?raw=true)

+> **Important Notes:**
+> - It is recommended to start all nodes of the same component type together
+> - If you are not going to restart all components at the same time, use the following recommended order:
+>   1. Start the mongo config servers first
+>   2. The start the mongos (Query Route) servers
+>   3. Start the mongod instances

 #### Default ports
 - mongos port 27017